cosmos/sdk-tutorials/academy/golang-intro/4_control.md

 <HighlightBox type="note">

-Unlike other languages (for example **C**), you don't need to `break` to avoid fallthrough.
-In Go, you need to `fallthrough` explicity. `fallthrough` will enter the next case, even if the expression does not match.
+Unlike other languages (for example **C**), you do not need to `break` to avoid fallthrough.
+In Go, you need to `fallthrough` explicitly. `fallthrough` will enter the next case, even if the expression does not match.

 </HighlightBox>